 7.2.
 Inability to meet requirements.
 OASIS is unable to refund participation fees based on failure to meet demo requirements.
-In the event a member has been admitted as a participant but its product is unable to meet the technical demo requirements, as determined by the final approved Interop Demo results, then the member retains the option to demonstrate its product within the OASIS space, provided: 1) OASIS Management approves participation; 2) the participant’s showcase is clearly marked as distinct from the Interop Demo in a matter determined by OASIS Management; and 3) the member demonstrates its product in a manner that does not misrepresent or detract from the Interop Demo.
-The member would not be promoted as part of the Interop Demo but would receive recognition as providing a separate use case.
+In the event a member has been admitted as a participant but its product is unable to meet the technical demo requirements, as determined by the final approved Interop Demo results, then the member retains the option to showcase its product within the OASIS space, provided: 1) OASIS Management approves participation; 2) the participant’s showcase is clearly marked as distinct from the Interop Demo in a matter determined by OASIS Management; and 3) the member demonstrates its product in a manner that does not misrepresent or detract from the Interop Demo.
+Any such showcasing member will not be promoted as part of the Interop Demo.

 7.3.
 Deadlines.
 OASIS staff, in consultation with the Interop Team, may set an initial deadline for confirming participation to allow sufficient time for the group to prepare the demonstration.
-Every effort will be made to fill the space by this deadline; however, if additional Interop members are needed to cover event expenses, they may be allowed to join after the deadline.
+Every effort will be made to fill the space by this deadline; however, if additional Interop members are needed to cover event expenses, OASIS Management may allow them to join after the deadline.
 Any member joining after the initial deadline will still have to meet the requirements such as test milestones set by the TC and the Interop Team in order to be included in the Interop Demo.
-If there is a formal Interop test process then joining after that test deadline has passed, new Interop Demo participants only may be added with the approval of the Interop Team by Special Majority Vote.
+If there is a formal Interop test process, then, if a vacancy exists after that test deadline has passed, new Interop Demo participants only may be added with the approval of the Interop Team by Special Majority Vote.

 In addition to this Policy, the OASIS Bylaws, and other OASIS policies, procedures, and guidelines apply.
 An Interop Team may specify additional provisions if required to address unique needs of its demonstration, subject to advance review and discretionary approval of OASIS Management.
 Any disputes regarding matters arising under these rules shall be referred to and resolved by (a) the OASIS TC Administrator as to procedural issues and (b) OASIS Management otherwise.